Soap Curl Techniques

 Pouring thin method

 Unless you have a great long wide long mold or a lot of time on your hands, this may not be the best method for you.
-You will need to use 3% glycerin so the curls do not crack or break when you curl them.
+You can use up to 3% glycerin so the curls do not crack or break when you curl them.
 However, this will allow you to make really tight curls, great if you want to make say a lollipop soap.
 Simply melt the soap and add the glycerin.
 Then pour in some of the soap just enough to cover the bottom.
 Wait for about 10 to 30 minutes, depending on how thick the pour was.
 Carefully remove the thin layer of soap and roll it up.